 Vestibular neuritis is an inflammation of the vestibular nerve, which is located in the inner ear and carries balance signals from the inner ear to the brain.
 When this nerve is inflamed, it causes vertigo, which is a feeling of motion when there is no actual movement.

-Vestibular neuritis often follows a cold or upper respiratory infection, which suggests that it is caused by a virus.
-It may also be caused by conditions that affect the circulatory system (blood flow).
+Vestibular neuritis can follow a cold or upper respiratory infection, which suggests that it is caused by a virus.
+It may also be caused by a virus that becomes active again in your body, such as the virus that causes chickenpox.
 Vestibular neuritis usually occurs in just one ear at a time.

-Vertigo, the main symptom of vestibular neuritis, appears suddenly and is often accompanied by nausea and vomiting.
+Vertigo, the main symptom of vestibular neuritis, appears suddenly and is accompanied by nausea, vomiting, and trouble walking.
 Vertigo usually lasts for several days or weeks.
 In a few cases, it can take months to go away entirely.
 Vestibular neuritis does not lead to loss of hearing.

 The inflammation that causes vestibular neuritis usually goes away on its own.
-The usual treatment is to rest until vertigo symptoms go away.
+The usual treatment is to rest until severe vertigo symptoms go away.
+Physical therapy can be started at this time.
 Severe symptoms of vertigo may be reduced with medicines, such as antihistamines or sedatives.

 Clinical Review Board: All Healthwise education is reviewed by a team that includes physicians, nurses, advanced practitioners, registered dieticians, and other healthcare professionals.